What is carpal tunnel syndrome?

 How well you tolerate specific medications, procedures, or therapies

-How bad the deisease is expected to get
+How bad the disease is expected to get

 Your opinion or preference